Varaldsøy

-Varaldsøy is an island (and village) in the municipality of Kvinnherad in Vestland county, Norway.
+Varaldsøy is an island (and village) in Kvinnherad Municipality in Vestland county, Norway.
 The 45.4 km2 island is the largest island in the Hardangerfjorden.
 Most of the inhabitants live on the southern tip of the island in the village of Varaldsøy, where Varaldsøy Church is located.
 The 600 m tall mountain Øyefjellet is the highest point on the island.

 History

-The island was historically a part of Strandebarm municipality until 1902 when it was transferred to the new Varaldsøy Municipality.
+The island was historically a part of Strandebarm Municipality until 1902 when it was transferred to the new Varaldsøy Municipality.
 The island made up the majority of the municipality (plus some of the mainland to the west and north).
-In 1965, the municipality of Varaldsøy was dissolved in a period of municipal consolidations in Norway.
-The island was then transferred to the municipality of Kvinnherad.
+In 1965, Varaldsøy Municipality was dissolved in a period of municipal consolidations in Norway.
+The island was then transferred to Kvinnherad Municipality.